sstill88/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-tutorials.md

 **4a: Machine Learning Intro**

 This tutorial briefly shows a subset of standard machine learning operations using a raster scene from the Harmonized Landsat Sentinel data.
 This tutorial does not require the computational capacity of SCINet, and can be executed on pesonal computing systems.
-This tutorial includes:
+This tutorial covers the following:

 1. Read in data into a spatially aware object (Xarray).
 2. Preprocess, shuffle, and split into training and testing data (Scikit Learn).